valsamovich/cs.github.io/docs/tutorials/database.md

 > Microsoft Access 2013 uses a variant of SQL known as **ANSI-89 SQL**, or Microsoft Jet SQL, which differs significantly from **SQL-92**.
 Not all SQL statements written in SQL-92 and later versions run in Access ANSI-89 SQL.

-The **SQL CREATE TABLE** statement is *used to create relations*.
-Each column is described in three parts: the column name, the data type, and optional column constraints.
+The **SQL CREATE TABLE** statement is used to create relations.
+Each column is described in three parts:

+- column name,
+- the data type
+- optional column constraints.

 Column constraints considered in this chapter are PRIMARY KEY, FOREIGN KEY, NULL, NOT NULL, and UNIQUE.
 The **DEFAULT** keyword (not considered a constraint) is also considered.
 If no column constraint is specified, the column is set to NULL.

 Standard data types are **Char**, **VarChar**, **Integer**, **Numeric**, and **DateTime** (supplemented by DBMS vendors).